pubkey/rxdb/docs-src/replication-graphql.md

 ## Comparison to Couchdb-Sync

 Pros:
- * The GraphQL-replication is faster and needs less resources
+ * The GraphQL-replication is faster and needs less resources.
- * You do not need a couchdb-compliant endpoint, only a GraphQL-endpoint
+ * You do not need a couchdb-compliant endpoint, only a GraphQL-endpoint.

 Cons:
- * You can not replicate multiple databases with each other
+ * You can not replicate multiple databases with each other.
- * It is assumed that the GraphQL-server is the single source of truth
+ * It is assumed that the GraphQL-server is the single source of truth.
- * You have to setup things at the server side while with couchdb-sync you only have to start a server
+ * You have to setup things at the server side while with couchdb-sync you only have to start a server.
+ * The GraphQL replication does not support the replication of attachments.

 **NOTICE:** To play around, check out the full example of the RxDB [GraphQL replication with server and client](https://github.com/pubkey/rxdb/tree/master/examples/graphql)